davoraleksic/demo-ericsson/README.md

 You can see example in: https://git.devops.cc.lab.etk.extern.eu.ericsson.se/CEZIH/eKarton (check DtoMapper.class)

 ## User Story 8: Swagger
-Add swagger in your application and use swagger instead Postman.
+Add swagger in your application and use Swagger instead Postman.

 You can see example in: https://git.devops.cc.lab.etk.extern.eu.ericsson.se/CEZIH/eVacHelp (check pom.xml, SwaggerConfiguration, application.yml)